Site Search

 Details on how to use TensorRT are available in the 5-episode article and sample code.
 Please take a look.

-Acceleration of deep learning inference
+Techniques for accelerating deep learning inference

-Episode 1 Overview of NVIDIA TensorRT
+Episode 1: Overview of NVIDIA TensorRT

-Episode 3 How to use NVIDIA TensorRT torch2trt
+Episode 3: How to use NVIDIA TensorRT - torch2trt

-Episode 4 How to use NVIDIA TensorRT TensorRT API
+Episode 4: How to use NVIDIA TensorRT: TensorRT API

 Using cuDNN